Video. Joking Kevin De Bruyne is relaxed towards CL final: “Love at first sight with Haaland? I’m happy with my wife”

 With prize shooter Erling Haaland in the ranks, De Bruyne and co have at least one extra trump card compared to the lost finalist.
 The fact that our compatriots and Norwegians found each other several times last season was also not lost on the press.
 Was it love at first sight right from the start?
 No, I’m happy with my wife!”
 De Bruyne praised.

 “It’s something I can’t explain, you feel with a player and I understand what he wants, it clicked really well.
-He scored at an unbelievable pace, which made his job a lot easier.
+He scored at an unbelievable pace, which made his job a lot easier.”
 Done.
 He has been crucial in many ways in the last matches as well.
-Hope he can do what he loves to do tomorrow (Saturday edition).
+Hope he can do what he loves tomorrow (Saturday, ed.)

 This includes embedded content from social media networks that may want to write or read cookies.
 You have not given permission for this.